-Macro-benchmarks: impact of solution on running applications

-To evaluate the global overhead of our solution in the execution of real workloads, we used the DaCapo [35] benchmarks.
-The results presented in Figure 9 are very encouraging because the overhead is always below 10%, much lower than other solutions presented in Section 2 (e.g., [9-12]) that add an average 300% to the execution time of the applications.
-This overhead reflects the cost of updating internal information, during application execution, regarding the ownership of synchronization objects (as described in Section 4), which is needed when checkpointing is activated.
+Macro-benchmarks: impact of solution on running applications To evaluate the global overhead of our solution in the execution of real workloads we used the DaCapo [6] benchmarks.
+The results are very encouraging because the overhead is always below 10%, much lower than others solutions presented in Section 2 (e.g. [7, 26, 27, 35]) which add an average 300% to the execution time of the applications.
+This overhead reflects the cost of updating internal information, during application execution, regarding the ownership of synchronization objects (as described in Section 4), that is needed when checkpointing is activated.
+Although this a constant cost, results show that the relative overhead to maintain this information is limited, with both compilers used.